asalber/asalber.github.io/statistics/exercises/statistics.md

 </div>

 ## Exercise 4
 To determine the accuracy of a method for measuring hematocrit in blood, the measurement was repeated 8 times on the same blood sample.
-The results in percentage of hematocrit in plasma were
+The results of hematocrit in plasma, in percentage, were

 ```